-ESIL and subsidiaries determines the fair value of its trading investments and equity securities in accordance with current accounting guidance, which defines fair value and establishes a fair value hierarchy based on inputs to the various valuation techniques used for each fair value measurement.
+SIH and subsidiaries, and ESIL and subsidiaries determines the fair value of its trading investments and equity securities in accordance with current accounting guidance, which defines fair value and establishes a fair value hierarchy based on inputs to the various valuation techniques used for each fair value measurement.
 The use of valuation techniques for any given investment requires a significant amount of judgment and consideration of factors specific to the underlying investment.
-Fair value measurements determined by ESIL and subsidiaries seek to maximize observable inputs and minimize the use of unobservable inputs.
+Fair value measurements determined by SIH and subsidiaries, and ESIL and subsidiaries seek to maximize observable inputs and minimize the use of unobservable inputs.

-ESIL and subsidiaries determines the estimated fair value of each individual security utilizing the highest level inputs available.
+SIH and subsidiaries, and ESIL and subsidiaries determines the estimated fair value of each individual security utilizing the highest level inputs available.

-Other investments within the investment portfolio are comprised of (i) hedge funds, private investment funds and other investment funds that generally invest in senior secured bank debt, high yield credit securities, distressed debt, macro strategies, multi-strategy, equity long/short strategies, distressed real estate, and energy sector private equity ("alternative funds") and (ii) an investment in a non-public entity where the Group has significant influence ("investments in associates").
+Other investments within the investment portfolio are comprised of (i) hedge funds, private investment funds and other investment funds that generally invest in senior secured bank debt, high yield credit securities, distressed debt, macro strategies, multi-strategy, equity long/short strategies, distressed real estate, and energy sector private equity ("alternative funds") and (ii) investments in a non-public entities where the Group has significant influence ("investments in associates").
 Interests in associates are accounted for using the equity method.
 Under this method, the investment in an associate is initially recognized at cost.
 Subsequent to initial recognition, the carrying amount of the investment is adjusted to recognize changes in the Group's proportionate share of net assets of the associate since the acquisition date.
 Adjustments are made to the investee's accounting policies, where necessary, to be consistent with the Group's accounting policies.
 Due to the timing of the delivery of the final valuations reported by the managers of certain of alternative funds, investments in those funds are estimated based on the most recently available information including period end valuation statements, period end estimates, or, in some cases, prior month or quarter valuation statements.

-On occasion ESIL enters into investment repurchase agreements whereby ESIL sells securities and repurchases them at a future date for a predetermined price.
+On occasion SIH and ESIL enters into investment repurchase agreements whereby they sell securities and repurchases them at a future date for a predetermined price.
 These investment repurchase agreements are accounted for as secured borrowings and are recorded at the contractual repurchase price plus accrued interest.
 The securities to be repurchased are the same, or substantially the same, as those sold.
-The fair value of the underlying securities is included in fixed maturity investments in ESIL's Consolidated Balance Sheet.
+The fair value of the underlying securities is included in fixed maturity investments in SIH's and ESIL's Consolidated Balance Sheet.
 The use of the cash received from the counterparty pursuant to the repurchase agreement is not restricted.
 The obligation to return the cash is included in payable under repurchase agreements in the Consolidated Balance Sheet.
-In these repurchase transactions, the securities sold by ESIL (pledged collateral) may be sold or repledged by the counterparties with whom the repurchase agreement is executed.
+In these repurchase transactions, the securities sold by SIH and ESIL (pledged collateral) may be sold or repledged by the counterparties with whom the repurchase agreement is executed.